 To find out where the plastic goes once it makes its way to the oceans, google The Great Pacific Garbage Patch, where plastic is more abundant than plankton.

 Consumers are forced by regulation to take ownership of and be responsible for the proper disposal of the plastic packaging that comes with every purchase.
-With the knowledge that if we disposed of the material in the blue bin, it would just end up in landfills anyway, we felt like we were being forced to pollute our environment by regulation.
+With the knowledge that if we disposed of the material in the blue bin, it would just end up in landfills anyway, we felt like we were being forced to pollute our environment by regulation and set out to see how we could make a change.

 We asked how we could help.
 The High 5 Initiative worked with the MMCC to evaluate the totals of the #5 plastic produced by the local industry to determine the size of the issue.
 We brainstormed with the state, the waste industry and the MMCC to find a solution.
-The result of all this work was the creation of The High 5 Recycling Initiative.
+The result of all this work was the creation of The High 5 Recycling Initiative, a turn-key compliant return to retail recycling program.
+The High 5 Recycling Initiative was essentially a landfill diversion path for these materials with SOPs.
+This was the best option for our area due to limitations previously mentioned and the state laws.
+In 3 years, this dual-stream recycling path kept 551,434 containers out of local landfills equalling 18,219 pounds thanks to everyone who participated.
+If you are interested in finding out more or finding out what can be done in your area, we are available for consulting.
+We have done so with many other groups and lawmakers across the US since the inception of the program helping cause a domino effect.